alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 supervision needed to make progress would be insane.

 (This isn't even getting into the problem of labels being imperfect.
-We've found that a lot of labeled datasets carry lots of bias within them.
-That isn't surprising, but now that it's closer to common knowledge, a laissez-faire labeling system isn't going to fly anymore.)
+We've found that many labeled datasets used in popular benchmarks contain lots of bias.
+That isn't surprising, but now that it's closer to common knowledge, building a large dataset with a laissez-faire labeling system isn't going to fly anymore.)

 Okay.
 Well, if 10x labels is a problem, are there ways around that problem?
 One way is if you don't need 10x as many labels to train a 10x larger model.